steve-fryatt/puzzles/README.md

 See the Licence for the specific language governing permissions and limitations under the Licence.

-The core Puzzles code is licenced separately: see the LICENCE file within the `src/core` submodule for details.
+The core Puzzles code, not included in this repository, is licenced separately: see the LICENCE file within the `src/core` submodule for details.